jrburke/module/README.md

 In a polyfill, this would work by replacing the `paint` reference in the AST with `(module('brush').paint)`.

-## Differences from `System`

-* No System.import, only module.load.

-createHooks, although nested system loaders, loader plugins make more sense.

-## `module` description
+## `module` API description

+The `module` API was chosen such that the API names have a declarative feel, to indicate these are used for static, declarative tracing of dependencies.

+Since an API is used it allows the equivalent of import expressions.
+This has been shown to be useful in AMD and node code to reduce the amount of code needed to use a dependency.

+However, since the API has a declarative feel to it, it will help set expectations that all dependencies are fetched and executed, and expression evaluation does not affect that fetching.

-### Basic import and export
+### import and export

-The module system is based on parsing for dependencies in a module, loading and executing dependencies before executing the current module.
+The module system parses the text for module API use, then loads and executes dependencies before executing the current module.

-The module API indicates dependencies by using `module(StringLiteral)`.
-A module sets the module export using `module.export(value)`, where `value` is the export value.
+Dependencies are specified by using `module(StringLiteral)`.
+A module sets the export using `module.export(value)`, where `value` is the export value.
 It must be set before the end of the module body execution.

 ```javascript
 // A module that depends on two other modules